Education

 Associate Professor

-Sajid Shahul, MD, MPH
+Sajid Shahul, MBBS, PhD

 Professor, Vice-Chair for Research